 - Sleep with a pillow underneath or between your knees.

-- Avoid running straight down hills -- walk down instead.
+- Avoid running down hills -- walk down instead.

 - Reduce the amount of exercise you do.

-- Run on a smooth, soft surface, such as a track, instead of on cement.
+- Run on a smooth, soft surface, such as a track, instead of on cement or pavement.